CACI-IMG/ForecasterDocs/reference/Forecasting/Forecast-Models/Forecast-Models.md

 ## Generic Models

+These models can typically be applied to any type of data, from interval to monthly, yearly, or even non time-based data.
+Random Forests can also be used to predict binary outcomes, such as churn.

 - [**ARIMA Auto**](ARIMA-Auto.md): ARIMA models are good at following trends, and can also learn from business drivers (inputs) when available.
 This *Auto* version searches for the optimal set of parameters.
 For more manual control, use *ARIMA Manual* instead

 - [**ARIMA Manual**](ARIMA-Manual.md): ARIMA models are good at following trends, and can also learn from business drivers (inputs) when available.
 This *Manual* version gives you the most control over individual model parameters.
 For more automation, use *ARIMA Auto* instead.